-Parole Visual Preference Survey: Office of Planning and Zoning asked participants to review photos of different sorts of development and select preferences in the categories of residential development, commercial development, parking, bikeways/pedestrian ways, and amenities.
+Parole Visual Preference Survey: OPZ asked participants to review photos of different sorts of development and select preferences in the categories of residential development, commercial development, parking, bikeways/pedestrian ways, and amenities.

 September 6, 2017

 Parole Open House: This event offered visitors the opportunity to discuss the questions and concerns about the Master Plan with County and City of Annapolis staff.